Reliability engineering: Basics of a reliability assessment

-Risk here is the combination of probability and severity of the failure incident (scenario) occurring.
+The risk here is the combination of probability and severity of the failure incident (scenario) occurring.
 The severity can be looked at from a system safety or a system availability point of view.
 Reliability for safety can be thought of as a very different focus from reliability for system availability.
 Availability and safety can exist in dynamic tension as keeping a system too available can be unsafe.
 Forcing an engineering system into a safe state too quickly can force false alarms that impede the availability of the system.

-In a de minimis definition, severity of failures includes the cost of spare parts, man-hours, logistics, damage (secondary failures), and downtime of machines which may cause production loss.
+In a de minimis definition, the severity of failures includes the cost of spare parts, man-hours, logistics, damage (secondary failures), and downtime of machines which may cause production loss.
 A more complete definition of failure also can mean injury, dismemberment, and death of people within the system (witness mine accidents, industrial accidents, space shuttle failures) and the same to innocent bystanders (witness the citizenry of cities like Bhopal, Love Canal, Chernobyl, or Sendai, and other victims of the 2011 Tōhoku earthquake and tsunami)—in this case, reliability engineering becomes system safety.
 What is acceptable is determined by the managing authority or customers or the affected communities.
 Residual risk is the risk that is left over after all reliability activities have finished, and includes the unidentified risk—and is therefore not completely quantifiable.

 The complexity of the technical systems such as improvements of design and materials, planned inspections, fool-proof design, and backup redundancy decreases risk and increases the cost.
 The risk can be decreased to ALARA (as low as reasonably achievable) or ALAPA (as low as practically achievable) levels.